jaredly/j3/Roadmap.md

 ## More nav and stuff

-- [ ] left & right outside of a list
+- [x] left & right outside of a list
-  - [ ] this means we need the concept of focusing the start / end of a listylisty (and a non-idx IdentifierLike)
+  - [x] this means we need the concept of focusing the start / end of a listylisty (and a non-idx IdentifierLike)

+- [ ] typing normal things in a blank creates a new thing